trozware/troznet/content/post/2023/sparkle.md

 Open **Disk Utility** from Applications/Utilities.
 Select **New Image > Blank Image…** from the **File** menu.
 Set its name in two places and its size.
 The size should be about 2 x the size of your app to allow for future updates.

 Double-click the image to open it and drag your exported app into the disk image window. **Command-Option-drag** your Applications folder in.
 You'll know you're holding down the right modifiers if you see a curved black arrow at the bottom left of the icon.
+This adds an alias to the current Applications folder, rather than a copy of yours.

 Now configure the disk image window using Finder's View menu and View Options.
 I turn off all the extra views: toolbar, path bar, status bar etc. then I set the view options like this: